 Information that we could include in the template could be

-- What were the challenge the client was facing
+- What was the challenge the client was facing?

-- What kind of solutions we came up with?
+- What kind of solutions did we come up with?

 - Did we try anything new with the client?